moolleer/hangman/docs/testing.md

      - The user is expected to be directed back to welcome message when they enter n.
      - Invalid input message in red is expected if user enters anything else but y or n.

-Enter y and the game starts as expected.
+Enter y and the game starts, result as expected.

 ![Instructions start game](/docs/README-images/instructions-play.png)

-When n is entered the user gets redirected back to welcome message as expected.
+When n is entered the user gets redirected back to welcome message, result as expected.

-Tested to enter j, and then 3.
-An invalid input gives an error message in red as expected.
+Test to enter j, and then 3.
+An invalid input gives an error message in red, result as expected.
 When y is entered the game starts.

 ![Instructions invalid](/docs/README-images/instructions-invalid-play.png)